 You can never make the same mistake twice because the second time you make it, it’s not a mistake, it’s a choice. – Steven Denn

 To say you value and respect someone while your actions don’t match up with words is a red flag.
 Awareness is the key to maintain consistency on the action and avoiding fouls while respect is the main recipe for compromise.
 So I kept telling them what bothered me, so both of us could work for a solution mutually.
 Eventually got unheard quite often, felt stuck in a self-centered relationship, because convenience was everything that existed until there was no more room to grow.
 Consequently, in my case, the emotional detachment had to happen painfully, silently and slowly.

 You either accept the fact of who they are and keep enduring every hit until you lose yourself in the process or walk away with self-respect.
 I chose the latter because it felt right.
 Just because you have low self-esteem, no self-respect or ambitions it doesn’t mean I have to be dragged down too or treated poorly.

 The unmistakable value in living in the present and finding peace, fulfillment, and contentment in that.
 We are not here to gain, but to find our abundance by giving. – Jessica Harney

-The most sad part of the story is when they did things half assed and still pretended my stay in the relationship.
+The saddest part of the story is when they did things half-ass and still pretended my stay in the relationship.
 After the incidents in the last months, I felt more relieved closing the door to several toxic people that meant a lot back then.
 I’m comfortable where I’m standing now at some length, but sooner I have to outgrow my shell again.
 I hate/love my job, made great friends and got my first apartment.
 This had to happen, for one or many reasons.
 Deep down I know I made the right decision and I will hold my position firmly.